Skip to content

 1. Schemas + SkillsEntity schemas (JSON Schema) + Skills (Markdown)NoneCRM, tracker, knowledge base

-3. Custom ServerTier 2 + custom Python logicPython (upjack library)Complex business logic, integrations
+3. Custom ServerTier 2 + custom logicPython or TypeScript (upjack library)Complex business logic, integrations

 You write: